 We first heard of the Harry Potter Studios tours back in 2012 during a stopover in London when Fanfan was all excited by the posters plastering the walls of Notting Hill Gate tube station.
 And it has been on the top of the to-do list in London ever since.
 So on our next stopover in London, during the run-up to Christmas, we couldn’t miss out on the magical ‘Hogwarts in the Snow’ when the wizardly Harry Potter Studio sets are all transformed into magical festive winter scenes.
 And while it is officially named the ‘Warner Bros.
 Studio Tour London’, it is 100% Harry Potter, and there’s a lot to it.

-So this tour was obviously Fanfan’s idea, being all weird for everything Harry Potter, but I was more than happy to straggle behind for the photos and magic and ‘romance’.
+So Harry Potter tour London was obviously Fanfan’s idea, being all weird for everything Harry Potter, but I was more than happy to straggle behind for the photos and magic and ‘romance’.
 But it is hard not to get swept up in the enchantment of it all when arriving early in the tour to Hogwarts Great Hall which is decked with Christmas trees, reefs and Christmas dinners (not eatable).
 This then follows through with fireplaces lit throughout the tour, set are sprinkled with artificial snow, and there are even workshops showing how the artificial fires and snow are created.
 It’s the perfect Christmas outing.

 The Harry Potter Studios